 )

 So far, you’ve only used static strings like “Welcome” and “Click me”.
-But real apps need dynamic content:
+But real apps need dynamic content: greeting users by name, showing counts, and including links or formatting inside translated text.

-To do this, include a variable inside {{ }} in your JSON, then pass the actual value when calling t().
+To include variables in translations, use {{variableName}} syntax in your JSON and pass the value when calling t().

 Update src/i18n/locales/en.json: